pgadmin-org/pgadmin4/docs/en_US/fts_template_dialog.rst

     :alt: FTS template dialog sql tab
     :align: center

-The example shown demonstrates creating a fts template named *ru_template* that uses the ispell dictionary.
+The example shown demonstrates creating a fts template named *eng.template* that uses the ispell dictionary.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore configuration parameters.